I took a seat in a cute Lisbon cafe and opened up my laptop for a morning of freelance work.

 It was going to be a hot day, so I was grateful for the air-conditioning that was keeping the shop cool.
 I promptly ordered an iced coffee with oat milk then ran through my emails before starting work on content for my client’s Instagram account.

-This was the beginning of Rob and I’s daily ritual during our week-long stay in Lisbon.
-Our routine consisted of working from cafes each morning, then moving our laptops to the dining table of our Airbnb after lunch.
-Our evenings were spent wandering the streets to find an al fresco spot to have a Portuguese wine and dinner as the sun set.
+This was the beginning my daily ritual during a week-long stay in Lisbon.
+My routine consisted of working from cafes each morning, then moving my laptop to the dining table of our Airbnb apartment after lunch.
+Evenings were spent wandering the streets to find an al fresco spot to have a Portuguese wine and dinner as the sun set.

-On the weekend we did sightseeing activities around the city, including taking a train out to Sintra to marvel at the bright colours of Pena Palace, and stopping in at adorable coffee shops to eat as many Pastel de Nata (Portuguese tarts) as we could justify.
+On the weekend, Rob and I did sightseeing activities around the city, including taking a train out to Sintra to marvel at the bright colours of Pena Palace, and stopping in at adorable coffee shops to eat as many Pastel de Nata (Portuguese tarts) as we could justify.

-As a freelancer, I’m able to work from anywhere – all I need is my laptop and an internet connection.
+As a freelancer, I’m able to work from anywhere – all I need is a passport, my laptop, and an internet connection.
 I absolutely love how flexible my work is, and how I can work from home or abroad.

 If you’re also interested in this Digital Nomad lifestyle, here’s some insights into my experience working remotely and a few tips on how you can set yourself up as a Digital Nomad.